-Chris is a photography enthusiast and blog writer.
+Chris is a photography enthusiast and blogger.
 He enjoys learning new photography techniques and practicing old ones.

-Follow Rules of Composition
+Learn the Rules of Composition in Landscape Photography

 Some photographers would argue that top-end DSLR or medium format camera and subsequent gear is the most important part of landscape photography, but I would argue that as long as composition rules are followed, any camera and photographer is likely to get a great photo.

 Keeping these rules in mind can take your photography from mediocre to pretty special.
-Now, rules are always made to be broken so consider these tips as trusted guidelines to get the best photograph possible when you are shooting landscapes.
+Now, rules are always made to be broken, so consider these tips as trusted guidelines to get the best photograph possible when you are shooting landscapes.

 The idea is to get the viewer’s eye to follow along the path that you create for them.
-Usually we see this with a photo of a road leading upward to the top of the photo.
+Usually, we see this with a photo of a road leading upward to the top of the photo.
 Many times you see this with the road running down the middle.
 Placing the road to either side of the bottom of the photo leading up and through the middle to the top of the composition is another option.

 I have seen it argued that the best composition is to displace the leading line to either side of the photo.
 Others are quite happy suggesting that the line can go right down the middle of the composition.
-I can see both sides of the argument and would simply suggest to experiment to figure out which suits your style of photography best.
+I can see both sides of the argument and would simply suggest experimenting to figure out which suits your style of photography best.